How many ways are there to say well done in Italian?

 Ottimo lavoro

-You can also translate well done in Italian as ottimo lavoro, literally translating to “excellent job”.
+You can also translate well done in Italian as ottimo lavoro, which literally means “excellent job”.

 Ottimo lavoro!